defold/extension-proto/README.md

 ## Run-time usage
 The extension provides Lua bindings to encode and decode the protobuf messages defined in the `proto/` folder.
+The extension can encode and decode binary messages in protobuf 2 and protobuf 3 format.
+The extension can also encode and decode text messages in protobuf 2 format.
 Example:

 ```
 syntax = "proto2";